gem/oq-engine/doc/user-guide/inputs/ground-motion-models.rst

  [NRCan15SiteTerm]
  gmpe_name = ToroEtAl2002SHARE

-When instantiated the ``NRCan15SiteTerm`` works like the underlying GMPE, except the compute mean values are amplified by a factor depending on the vs30 parameters (hence the name ``SiteTerm``).
-The initial version of the code for the amplification factor was kindly provided by Michal Kolaj from Geological Survey of Canada, hence the name ``NRCan15``.
+When instantiated, the ``NRCan15SiteTerm`` works like the underlying GMPE, except the computed mean values are amplified by a factor depending on the vs30 parameters (hence the name ``SiteTerm``).
+The initial version of the code for the amplification factor was provided by Michal Kolaj from Geological Survey of Canada, hence the name ``NRCan15``.